A topic from the subject of Synthesis in Chemistry.

 Chemical synthesis is used in a wide variety of applications, including:

-• Industrial chemistry: The production of chemicals for use in industry.
+• Industrial chemistry: The large-scale production of chemicals for various industries such as fertilizers, plastics, and detergents.

-• Pharmaceutical chemistry: The development and production of drugs.
+• Pharmaceutical chemistry: The development and production of drugs and medicines to treat diseases.

 Conclusion